 Patient Belongings

 Patients and visitors are responsible for all personal belongings.
-We highly recommend you bring only essential items into the hospital and urge all patients to send personal belongings, medications (after a WHS team member helped you make a list of them), and valuables such as pocketbooks, watches, jewelry, and cash home with a family member or friend or leave them safely in your vehicle.
-WHS is not responsible for replacing lost or damaged items.
+We highly recommend you bring only essential items into the hospital and urge all patients to send personal belongings, medications (after a UPMC team member helped you make a list of them), and valuables such as pocketbooks, watches, jewelry, and cash home with a family member or friend or leave them safely in your vehicle.
+UPMC is not responsible for replacing lost or damaged items.

 Items you should bring in with you if you have them: